Blockly Thumbnail.png

 I mapped our key message pillars to content blocks to clearly lay out and reinforce Blockly’s value proposition.

-Next, I pieced together with text blocks and screenshots in Figma to start shaping the landing page layout.
+For each following iteration, I pieced together the wireframe in Figma to fit components to each section of the landing page layout.

 Once the layout was finalized, we applied Athalia and Ignacio’s visual expression to style the landing page mock-up.